Harry-Hopkinson/openrct2-peep-remover/README.md

 ## Features

-- Click on the eyedropper and click as many Peeps as you want to remove.
+- Click on the eyedropper and click as many peeps as you want to remove.
 - Click on the trash can to remove all peeps from the park.
 - Cancel the current action by clicking on the cancel button.